 - Don’t wear contact lenses until the eyes return to normal.

 Now that you know the risks and precautions to take, you’re all set to enjoy the winter wonderland!
-Dr. Wayne Jenkins at Westfarms Eye Associates, PC is happy to help you protect yourself and your family from snow blindness, and offers expert treatment for sunburned eyes.
+Dr. Wayne Jenkins at Dr. Jenkins & Associates is happy to help you protect yourself and your family from snow blindness, and offers expert treatment for sunburned eyes.